jamie-allen/chariot_day_2012/scala/preso/presentation.md

 # Actors

 * Erlang/OTP
-* Akka will replace language actors in Scala v2.10
+* Akka will replace language actors
 * Concurrency paradigm using networks of independent objects that can (should) only communicate via messaging
 * Example later